Louis Eisenberg

 Louis R. Eisenberg (born 1876 – died ?) was a Ukrainian-American chess master.

-He was born in Odessa in 1876.
-After graduating from Nicholas College, he pursued journalism until, in 1901-1902, he won a chess tournament at Odessa 1901, and journeyed to Monte Carlo to participate in the international masters’ tournament played there under the auspices of the Cercle des Etrangers in 1902.
+He was born in Odesa in 1876.
+After graduating from Nicholas College, he pursued journalism until, in 1901-1902, he won a chess tournament at Odesa 1901, and journeyed to Monte Carlo to participate in the international masters’ tournament played there under the auspices of the Cercle des Etrangers in 1902.
 He gave quick coverage of this tournament in Odesskiya Novosti.

 Eisenberg took 18th place, although his victory on this occasion over Harry Nelson Pillsbury was his best effort.
 The event was won by Géza Maróczy.